Contents

 AI chatbots serve different functions depending on the industry, with each vertical requiring specific integrations, compliance measures, and conversation designs.
 The use cases below reflect the most common and highest-ROI chatbot applications by sector.

-eCommerce chatbots
+Ecommerce chatbots

-eCommerce chatbots handle product search, personalized recommendations, order tracking, cart recovery, and post-purchase support.
+Ecommerce AI chatbots handle product search, personalized recommendations, order tracking, cart recovery, and post-purchase support.
 They connect to product catalogs, payment systems, and shipping APIs to resolve customer queries end-to-end without agent involvement.

 Space-O Technologies built eComChat, an AI-powered e-commerce search solution using OpenAI.
 The system interprets customer intent through natural language processing and surfaces relevant products across a 20,000-item catalog.
 It delivered a 23% improvement in search speed compared to traditional keyword matching.